wiktorCzechowski8127/TimeCards/README.md

 &emsp;• No light or constantly glowing light for longer than few seconds - undefined behavior.

 <h2>File access:</h2>
-&emsp;To access the .xslx file on other computers I suggest to share program directory via samba server.
+&emsp;To access the .xlsx file on other computers I suggest to share program directory via samba server.

 <h2>Electric diagram:</h2>